Rajpratik71/linux-manPages/gzexe.md

        gzip(1), znew(1), zmore(1), zcmp(1), zforce(1)

 CAVEATS
        The compressed executable is a shell script.
 This may create some security holes.
 In particular, the compressed executable relies on the PATH environment variable  to  find  gzip  and  some standard utilities (basename, chmod, ln, mkdir, mktemp, rm, sleep, and tail).

 BUGS
-       gzexe  attempts  to  retain  the  original file attributes on the com‐ pressed executable, but you may have to  fix  them  manually  in  some cases, using chmod or chown.
+       gzexe attempts to retain the original file attributes on the compressed executable, but you may have to fix them manually in some cases, using chmod or chown.

                                                                                                                                                                                               GZEXE(1)